dymaptic/GeoBlazor/docs/pages/gettingStarted.md

    <MapView Longitude="_longitude" Latitude="_latitude" Zoom="11" Style="height: 400px; width: 100%;">
    </MapView>
    ```
 7. Within the `MapView`, define a `Map`.
-To load a pre-generated map from ArcGIS Online or a Portal, get the Portal Id
+To load a pre-generated map from ArcGIS Online or Portal, get the Map Id (PortalItem Id)
    of the map, and use the `WebMap` component.

    ```html